mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/introductionDevelopement.rst

     ``cd StuRa-Mitgliederdatenbank/``

 Now we need to install all python requirements (optional: install it in a virtualenviroment).
-You can use the requirements.txt, it contains all requirements we yoused.
+You can use the requirements.txt, it contains all requirements we used.

     ``pip install -r requirements.txt``